how to M365 Lifecycle Management

 With this option you can configure every aspect of the approval process:

-• Who will take the role of approving workspace archival/deletion – you can select workspace owners, members, or specific users.
+• Who will take the role of approving workspace archival/deletion – You can select workspace owners, members, or specific users.

 • Customize the archival/deletion notification message – provide as much context and clarity as possible to ensure appropriate action is taken by the approvers.
-The notifications will offer the approvers the option to either archive/delete the workspace, or renew it.
+The notifications will offer the approvers the option to either archive/delete the workspace or renew it.
 With this option, you can configure how the approvers will be notified – either via email, a Teams notification, or both.

 • Set up notification cadence – select how often and how many times the approvers will be contacted to select whether to archive or extend (renew) the workspace, before escalating the process.